vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 The Paramaikanti is twofold: the Drpta" or The Postulant-Patient, and the Arta" or The Postulant-Impatient.

-Išvara or God Supreme is (hypostatically) existent in five modes, viz., (1) Para or the Transcendant, (2) Vyuha or the Grouped, (3) Vibhava or the Incarnational (4) Antaryāmi or the In-Ruler, and (5) Arca or the Worship- pable."9
+Iśvara or God Supreme is (hypostatically) existent in five modes, viz., (1) Para or the Transcendant, (2) Vyuha or the Grouped, (3) Vibhava or the Incarnational (4) Antaryāmi or the In-Ruler, and (5) Arca or the Worship- pable."9

 Para or the Transcendant is Uniform (or the Immutable Spirit-Unit).

 Vyuha or the Grouped is fourfold: (1) Vasu- deva, (2) Sankarshaṇa, (3) Pradyumna, and (4) Aniruddha.
-Kešava and others are derivative
+Keśava and others are derivative

 1o & **, See Op. cit.
 Pp: 581 ff.